Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output6](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%206.png)
-**Objective:** Find the first country to produce electricity from solar energy and the year it started.

 ### 7. Which countries in 2023 produced more electricity from renewable sources than from coal?
 ```SQL
 WITH coal_and_renew AS (